haritha0704/frontend-nanodegree-feedreader/README.md

   The main goal of this project is to write a test script based on Jasmine for a feedreader.
 This goal was achieved by writing the following tests.

+Steps to run application

+Download or clone this repository .To start the app, open index.html in your browser.

+The tests were written in the feedreader.js file.
+The test results appears at the bottom of the index.html page.

+Tests that are green have passed and red have failed.
 Tests

 1. RSS Feeds Test Suite